Last updated: 051111

 Anacoluthon

-Here are a couple more termpaper and thesis examples of structures that don't scan:
+Here are a few more termpaper and thesis examples of structures that don't scan:

-It is rare that any termpaper fails to include at least one example of anacoluthon, which is a mark of broken English.
+It is rare that any termpaper fails to include at least one example of anacoluthon, which is, unfortunately, a mark of careless and/or broken English.
 Watch for it in proofreading your penultimate draft!
 (A polite way to excuse it is to argue that you think so fast when composing that your mind gets ahead of your hand.
 Unfortunately, that can't apply to the final draft, where less charitable interpretations readily commend themselves to the reader's imagination.)

 1. pre-(terminal birth weight) babies

-[= unborn babies who have not attained their terminal birth weight or babies whose weight has not yet come up to their weight at birth]
+=babies whose weight has not yet come up to their weight at birth

 2. (pre-terminal) (birth weight) babies

-[= babies whose weight is the same as it was when they were at term]
+=babies already born whose weight is the same as it was before they were at term

 Return to top, to index.